tombroucke/privatewpackagist/README.md

 -   Needs a `WP_ROCKET_EMAIL`, `WP_ROCKET_KEY`, `WP_ROCKET_URL` environment variable.

+## Direct packages

+Packages with direct links E.g. Revolution Slider, WPBakery Visual Composer

+-   You can add environment variable in the name.
+Note that the variable needs to be prefixed with the plugin name

 # Usage

 https://example.com/repo/packages.json and all the packages are protected with basic authentication.
 You can create credentials in the admin/tokens screen: https://example.com/tokens\